-So it’s Q4.
-And the run up to the holidays and the end of the year is sometimes a time we quietly ask ourselves, after a few (or more) years in … Could Someone Do a Better Job as CEO?
+So it’s a new year.
+And during the run up to the holidays and the end of the year we often quietly ask ourselves, especially after a few (or more) years in … Could Someone Do a Better Job as CEO?
 I did.
 I still do sometimes.

 It may seem as the years go by that the answer must be Yes, especially for first-time CEOs.
 After all, you haven’t done it before.
 And the bigger the team, the higher the ARR, the bigger the customer base, the more painful the feature gaps … the less experience you most likely have around the next stage of it all.